MATCH_RECOGNIZE

 DEFINE

-: Determines the amount of output data for each hit match.AFTER MATCH SKIP
+: Determines the output data structure and the number of rows per match.AFTER MATCH SKIP

 : Sets the method of continuing the search after a match.ORDER BY